 Key takeaways

-- Press firmly with a clean cloth for five to ten minutes without lifting to peek.
-That almost always stops it.
+- To stop the bleeding now: press firmly with a clean cloth for five to ten minutes without lifting to peek.
+That stops it in the large majority of cases.

 - Do not wipe at the spot, do not pick the scab afterward, and cover it if clothing rubs the area.

-- Bleeding that starts on its own with no contact, or bleeding that does not stop after fifteen minutes of pressure, needs a doctor.
+- Bleeding that starts on its own with no contact, or bleeding that will not stop after fifteen minutes of firm pressure, needs a doctor.

 - A spot that is growing, changing color, or has an uneven border is not a routine cherry angioma.
 See a dermatologist before doing anything else.